Cigar Buying Guides

 Filler: Nicaragua

 Who said the infused fans can’t have some Brazilian-laced fun?
 Originally a collaboration between Rocky Patel and Drew Estate, Java stands neck and neck with Tabak Especial for the ‘most popular coffee infused cigar’ title.
 Where most of coffee-flavored cigars taste more like chocolate, Java seems to have the most coffee influence.
-With additional notes of light mocha, sweet cream, and sweetened cap, this is one dessert cigar that commands your palate’s attention with every sugary puff you take.
+With additional notes of light mocha, sweet cream, and a sweetened cap, this is one dessert cigar that commands your palate’s attention with every sugary puff you take.

 Macanudo Inspirado Green